human3/searchf/DEV.md

 ## How to run test?

+- First install dependencies with `pip install pytest pytest-cov` (once)
-- `pytest` runs unit test
+- Then just type `pytest` to run the unit tests
 - `python3 -m searchf.test.all` runs the application tests

 ## What about coverage?

-Note: numbers below are as of version `1.4.2`.
+The numbers below are as of version `1.4.2`.

 Unit tests don't cover much as `pytest --cov=searchf` returns: